chrekh/puppet-hosts/README.md

 goal for this module is to add entries for localhost and primary address based on facts.

-This module uncontidionally overwrites your hosts file.
+This module unconditionally overwrites your hosts file.
 You have been warned!
 There are two reasons that this is template-based.

 1) Currently the default host type don't allow multiple IP for a